-- 23. The parties are encouraged to resolve as many trial issues by stipulation as possible.
+- 21. The parties are encouraged to resolve as many trial issues by stipulation as possible.
 The parties shall meet and confer no later than 21 days before the pretrial conference to determine whether any evidentiary issues may be resolved by stipulation.
-No party may file a motion in limine without first making a good faith effort to resolve the evidentiary issue with opposing counsel. - 24.
-Motions in limine must be filed with the Court no later than 21 days prior to the date set for the Pretrial Conference.
+No party may file a motion in limine without first making a good faith effort to resolve the evidentiary issue with opposing counsel. - 22.
+Any party wishing to have motions in limine heard prior to the commencement of trial must file the same no later than 21 days prior to the date set for the Pretrial Conference.
 Each party is limited to bringing five motions in limine.
-Motions in limine cannot be used to request summary judgment or raise Daubert challenges unless the Court has specifically granted prior approval.
 Each motion shall be no longer than five pages and should address a single, separate topic.
 Motions should be clearly identified as 's Motion in Limine No. Re: ."
 If the content of an exhibit is necessary to the resolution of a motion in limine, that exhibit must be attached to a declaration in support of the motion.
-No party filing a motion in limine should submit courtesy copies of their motions to the Court until the parties file their pretrial filings 14 days before the Pretrial Conference.

-- 25. Any party opposing a motion in limine shall file its opposition papers (or statement of non-opposition) no later than 14 days prior to the Pretrial Conference.
+No party filing a motion in limine should submit courtesy copies of their motions to the Court until the parties file their pretrial filings 14 days before the Pretrial Conference. - 23.
+Any party opposing a motion in limine shall file its opposition papers (or statement of non-opposition) no later than 14 days prior to the Pretrial Conference.
 Each opposition is limited to five pages; the moving party shall not file a reply brief.
-Courtesy copies of all motions in limine and oppositions must be included in the binder containing the parties' pretrial filings in the format described in paragraph five of this Order. - 26.
+Courtesy copies of all motions in limine and oppositions must be included in the binder containing the parties' pretrial filings in the format described in paragraph five of this Order. - 24.
 The motions will be heard at the Pretrial Conference or at such other time as the Court may direct.